sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installation_Troubleshooting/_index.md

 * press **Enter** to copy

-Do not post your output directly into the [Q&A](http://developer.appcelerator.com/questions/created), as the formatting is likely to be messy making it difficult for others to interpret.
+{{% alert title="❗️ Warning" color="danger" %}}Do not post your output directly into the [Q&A](http://developer.appcelerator.com/questions/created), as the formatting is likely to be messy making it difficult for others to interpret.
 Instead, create a new [GitHub Gist](https://gist.github.com/).
-To do this, paste the **unedited** output into the main Gist text area, click the **Create Public Gist** button at the bottom of the page and copy and share the resulting URL from your browser address bar.
+To do this, paste the **unedited** output into the main Gist text area, click the **Create Public Gist** button at the bottom of the page and copy and share the resulting URL from your browser address bar.{{% /alert %}}

 ```
 cls